-Gnawed is a term used to describe the process of a book being gradually eaten away by insects.
-This can happen to both new and old books, and is often difficult to prevent or repair.
-While most books are not susceptible to this type of damage, those that are left in humid or warm environments for extended periods of time are at a higher risk.
+The term “gnawed” refers to the gradual destruction of a book caused by insects.
+This unfortunate occurrence can happen to new and old books, challenging prevention and restoration.
+While not all books are vulnerable to this damage, those left in warm or humid environments for extended periods face a higher risk.

 When an animal has chewed on a book, we say it has been gnawed.
 This can happen when pets or other creatures get their jaws on a book or if the book is stored in an area with pests like insects that start eating away at the pages.
 Once a book is gnawed, it’s usually beyond repair and considered ruined.

 The act of gnawing serves two purposes–it provides nourishment for the insect and helps them spread their eggs.
 As they chew on the book, insects leave traces of feces that may contain their eggs.
 These eggs hatch, and the larvae feast upon the damaged pages.

 Though some might find insects devouring books disgusting, it’s essential to their natural life cycle.
 Insects like termites are necessary for many forests to thrive as they break down dead wood and create room for new plant growth in its place.
 Without these industrious creatures, our world would look vastly different.

 To conclude, when applied to books, the term “gnawed” brings attention to the damaging impact of time and neglect.
 It represents the slow deterioration of a book’s physical condition due to constant use or lack of proper care.
 This metaphor symbolizes the passage of time itself and reminds us that everything is impermanent.
 Using the term “gnawed,” we are reminded to preserve and value these valuable sources of knowledge and entertainment before succumbing to the ravages of time.